Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "There are things we find distasteful even now," Blernd observed.
 "It seems needlessly paradoxical to feel disgusted by the mere concept of disgust."

-"And if we had perhaps retained similar… selectiveness… in our attitude toward physical augmentation then, as the Third Director says, this situation need never have arisen," Lor agreed.
+"And if we had perhaps retained similar... selectiveness... in our attitude toward physical augmentation then, as the Third Director says, this situation need never have arisen," Lor agreed.

 "Can such selectiveness be engineered?"
 Second Director Morln asked.

 "Sensitivity to it can be engineered.
 It is likely that the specific stimuli to be selected against must be taught."

 Freth cleared his throat.
 "Disgust is heavily entangled with other intuitive impulses," he pointed out.
 "Hence why we have been unable to completely eradicate it even among the Silver banner caste.
 It runs deep, gets everywhere.
-It is… *messy."*
+It is... *messy."*

-"Messy or not, if it is a necessary function…" Larfu thought, then nodded sharply.
+"Messy or not, if it is a necessary function..."
+Larfu thought, then nodded sharply.
 "Yes.
 It seems to me that the Third Director is correct."

 "A picture is emerging that I do not much like," Morln said.
 "A focus on physical prowess and strong intuitive psychology?
 This is not merely a retrograde, it is a rejection of the guiding principles set by thousands of preceding Directorates."